– London house prices down 1.9 per cent in Q2 (yoy)

 A crash in London property prices has obvious ramifications for the rest of the UK property market and other property markets.
 Psychology is a powerful thing and a crash in leading financial capital London will likely curb property investors enthusiasm for other over valued and frothy property markets including Toronto, Vancouver, Sydney, Melbourne, Perth, San Francisco, Los Angeles, Amsterdam, Frankfurt, Paris and Dublin.

-Property investors should consider diversifying into safe haven gold which will again hedge and protect investors in a crash.
+Property investors should consider diversifying into safe haven and buying gold which will again hedge and protect investors in a crash.

 News and Commentary